pretix/pretix-widget-wordpress/readme.txt

 ✔️ customizable to perfectly fit into your website

 ✔️ > 20 payment service providers, e.g. Paypal, Stripe, Mollie and many more

+## Security policy

+If you discover a vulnerability with our software, please report it to us in private.
+Do not to attempt to harm our users, customer's data or our system's availability when looking for vulneratbilities.

+Please contact us at security@pretix.eu with full details and steps to reproduce and allow reasonable time for us to resolve the issue before publishing your findings.
+If you wish to encrypt your email, you can find our GPG key [here](https://pretix.eu/.well-known/security@pretix.eu.asc).

+We're not large enough to run a formal bug bounty program, but if you find a serious vulnerability in our service, we will find a way to show our gratitude.

 == Screenshots ==
 1. About